JoosepAlviste/JoosepAlviste.github.io/pages/projects/virtual-observatory.md

 ---
+layout: project
 title: Virtual Observatory
 permalink: /virtual-observatory/
 slug: virtual-observatory
 order: 2

-excerpt: >
+excerpt: |
-    <p>A user interface for viewing and comparing measurements made by satellites, radiosondes etc. Request and visualize data.</p>
+    A user interface for viewing and comparing measurements made by satellites, radiosondes etc. Request and visualize data.

-    <p>Created for the GAIA-CLIM project.</p>
+    Created for the GAIA-CLIM project.

 tags:
     - front-end